Toa-kai

-The Toa-kai (東亜会, Tōa-kai) is a yakuza syndicate based in Tokyo with a predominantly Zainichi Korean membership.
+The Toa-kai (東亜会, Tōa-kai) is a yakuza syndicate based in Tokyo.
 Originally named the Tosei-kai (東声会, Tōsei-kai), with its historic leader Hisayuki Machii, the Toa-kai was deeply involved in the history of Tokyo's South Korean community and Japan's anti-communist circles in the 20th century.

 History

 The group was formed by Hisayuki Machii, a Zainichi Korean mob boss, as the Tosei-kai in 1948.
 The Tosei-kai was originally a reported far-right organization of anti-communist activism led by Machii as a sympathizer of Kanji Ishiwara, which was in conflict with the North Korea-associated General Association of Korean Residents in Japan.

 The Tosei-kai quickly became one of Tokyo's most powerful gangs, and had significantly expanded during the time of the post-war economic growth.
 Membership reached 1,500 in the 1960s.
 As the leader of the syndicate, Machii became an essential "fixer" between Japan and South Korea.

 Increasing police crackdowns by 1965 forced Machii to disband the Tosei-kai and establish a new gang, the Toa Yuai Jigyo Kumiai (東亜友愛事業組合, Tōa Yūai Jigyō Kumiai), or "East Asia Friendship Enterprise Association".
 He also formed a "legitimate" company called the Toa Sogo Kigyo (東亜相互企業, Tōa Sōgo Kigyō), or East Asia Enterprises Company, and named power-broker Yoshio Kodama as chairman of the board.
 Afterwards, the Toa Yuai Jigyo Kumiai changed the name as Toa Yuai (東亜友愛, Tōa Yūai) and Toa-kai.

 The founder Machii retired in the 1980s, and died of heart failure on September 14, 2002, in Tokyo.
 Also known as a successful businessman, he was 79.